Transition to war: How these laws would be implemented

 The actual bills would effectively be enabling acts allowing for the implementation of the pre-drafted legislation.
-The bills' content was not divulged both on the grounds of national security and because it would be politically suicidal for the party in charge at that time to do so considering their draconian nature.
-It would also be unconstitutional, as one parliament would be effectively determining the affairs of a future one.
-However, they consisted of the Special Powers Bill, which allowed the police extra powers to stop, search and arrest people, restrictions on ships and aircrew, along with compensation.
+The bills' content was not divulged both on the grounds of national security and because it would be politically controversial for the party in charge at that time to do so considering their draconian nature.

+The first bill, the Special Powers Bill, gave the police extra powers to stop, search and arrest people, restrictions on ships and aircrew, along with compensation.

 The second, The Readiness Bill, covered the requisitioning of private property (including land, buildings, vehicles, ships and aircraft), preventing key workers from leaving their employment, widening the role of the armed forces and fire brigades, reorganising the National Health Service, control of transport, extra police powers, regulation of money supply and currency controls and compensation.

 The General Bill would be the third and final stage of putting Britain on a war footing.
 While building on the other two, it would also provide the legal framework for regional government (national government could fail), including the powers of the regional commissioner.
 Along with this would be the power to take over the BBC (which already exists), control labour, the registration of births, deaths and marriages, the administration of justice (jury trials may be suspended and special courts of justice may be established, for example.
 Also, subversives could be arrested by police and detained without charge or trial) and compensation.

-When these were drafted, it was assumed that both the House of Commons and the House of Lords were sitting at the time of the crisis and become acts within a few hours or days, though it would be more problematic if Parliament was in recess, as it would take longer to enact the acts.
+When these were drafted, it was assumed that both the House of Commons and the House of Lords were sitting at the time of the crisis and become acts within a few hours or days (the bills were not enacted in advance partly due to their being too "fierce" for a peacetime parliament to approve and partly since it was felt that any attempt to enact them anyway would amount to a current parliament determining the affairs of its successors, something that is not possible under the British doctrine of parliamentary sovereignty), though it would be more problematic if Parliament was in recess, as it would take longer to enact the acts.
 The new legislation would have to be publicised and printed within two days.